goatslacker/alt/README.md

 One really cool aspect of alt is that you can save snapshots of the entire application's state at any given point in time.
 Best of all, if you really screw the state up beyond repair you can easily rollback to the last saved snapshot.

-There's also a method available that lets you bootstrap all the application's stores once, at startup, with a saved snapshot.
+There's also a method available that lets you bootstrap all the application's stores with a saved snapshot (a JSON string).
 This is particularly useful if you're writing isomorphic applications where you can send down a snapshot of the state the server was in, then bootstrap it back on the client and continue working where the program left off.

 Store data is copied on retrieval.
 Meaning you can't just update the store through your store instance, the objects returned by `getState` are shallow copied so you won't accidentally mutate data and other stores can't mutate other stores.
 This makes it easy to reason about how your application exactly changes and where.